MRtrix3/MRtrix3.github.io/_posts/2016/03/2016-03-11-major-changes-to-mrtrix3.md

 # Minor updates

-At time of writing, the merge of the `updated_syntax` branch will push 744 code updates to the main code repository branch.
+The merge of the `updated_syntax` branch pushed a total of 761 code updates to the main code repository branch.
 Below is a summary of the little updates that have happened along the way, that are tangible for the end user.
 We will try to group these in a semi-sensible manner...